GuntherSe/clubdmx_code/README.md

 ### Open Lighting Architecture

 The DMX connection is carried out by [OLA](https://www.openlighting.org/) .
-With it there is a lot of hardware options available, for example Enttec DMX USB Pro and DMX King.
+There is a lot of hardware options available, for example Enttec DMX USB Pro and DMX King.
 OLA establishes various ethernet protocols like ArtNet, sACN and others.
 An overview of the wide range of possibilities for DMX output is here:
 <https://www.openlighting.org/ola/> .

 ### Scenes/Cues